Romans 1

 διότι τὸ γνωστὸν τοῦ Θεοῦ φανερόν ἐστιν ἐν αὐτοῖς, ὁ θεὸς γὰρ αὐτοῖς ἐφανέρωσεν.

-Wherefore, the thing known about God is clear in them, for God has revealed it to them.
+Wherefore, the thing known about God is manifest to them, for God has revealed it to them.

 Paraphrase: Perhaps some might object and wonder how it is just for God to punish someone who knows nothing about God.
 After all, the Gentiles do not have the Scriptures.
-The answer to this is simple.
-People do not need a copy of the Bible to know that there is a God.
+The answer to this is that people do not need a copy of the Bible to know that there is a God.
 There are a number of things about God which anyone can know because God has made these things obvious to any thinking person.
-This is what we call God’s general revelation.
+This is what is called God’s general revelation.
 It’s called “general” because it is accessible to any human person no matter where they live.
-(Ps 19)
+(Psalm 19:1-6)

 Comments: